FlourishHealth/ferns-ui/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/ffd05ee5-fbcf-417e-8455-45ea15447361/deploy-status)](https://app.netlify.com/sites/ferns-ui/deploys)

+## Why Ferns UI?
-This package gives you a consistent React Native and React Native Web UI, along with theming support.
-It's primarily designed to work with Expo.
-It does this  by creating a higher level abstraction over both and providing components that work the same on all supported platforms.
-For example, instead of using `<div>` and `<View>`, you use `<Box>` which provides a flexbox-first layout system, translated to `<div>` and `<View>`.
+Ferns UI provides a consistent UI for React Native and React Native Web, with theming support, primarily designed for Expo.
+It abstracts both platforms, offering components that work uniformly across all supported environments.

-`ferns-ui` also provides an abstraction for many of the features of native and web, such as Camera, Permissions, etc. This way you can write apps that work similarly on all 3 platforms.

-`ferns-ui` is Typescript first.

-`ferns-ui` supports theming, allowing you to change the colors and fonts of the components.
+For example, instead of using <div> and <View>, you use <Box>, which translates to a flexbox-first layout system.

+Ideal for designers and developers who value clarity, Ferns UI offers a framework for efficient and harmonious designs.
+Our vision extends beyond a User Interface Library to a User Experience Library, including common UX patterns like login flows, allowing you to focus on unique aspects of your app.

+Join us in embracing a design philosophy that prioritizes clarity and coherence.
+With Ferns UI, build stunning applications with seamless user experiences.

+## Our Philosophy
+Ferns UI streamlines design by reducing unnecessary choices, allowing you to create beautiful, functional interfaces without distraction.
+For example, buttons come in a limited set of colors, with no options for custom colors, ensuring consistency.

+## Consistent Layouts
+Our layout system, built around the Box component and other layout elements, ensures flexible yet uniform design structures.

+## Unique Interface Elements
+Ferns UI components follow strict guidelines for consistency.
+For instance, you can't add a margin to Text.
+Instead, you wrap the Text in a Box and add the margin to the Box, maintaining a clean and predictable design language.

+## Accessibility
+Accessibility is a core principle of Ferns UI.
+Our components are designed to be fully accessible out of the box, following best practices to ensure that all users, including those with disabilities, have a seamless experience.

+## Developer Experience
+Ferns UI is designed with a TypeScript-first approach, prioritizing an excellent developer experience.
+Our consistent API across all components ensures ease of learning and use.
+This makes it simple to design screens that work seamlessly across web and mobile, with built-in support for differentiating based on screen size and format.

-Check out the demo app for easily seeing how the UIs work in iOS/Android/Web in packages/ui-demo
+Check out the demo app for easily seeing how the UIs work in iOS/Android/Web in apps/demo.

 You can see the [web demo here](https://ferns-ui.netlify.app)